GM to lay off workers, cut production at Michigan small-car plant

-DETROIT (Reuters) - General Motors Co (GM.N) will lay off 100 workers and cut production at its Orion Assembly small-car plant in suburban Detroit because of slow sales, the company said on Friday.
+DETROIT, June 12 (Reuters) - General Motors Co will lay off 100 workers and cut production at its Orion Assembly small-car plant in suburban Detroit because of slow sales, the company said on Friday.

 This is in addition to the 160 layoffs GM announced last November at Orion Assembly.